SirFireball3521/AudioLine/README.md

 ## Installation
 Dependencies: Node.js, npm

-Clone the repository, enter the folder and run `npm test`.
+Just clone the repository
 ## Usage

+Enter the folder and run `node index.js cli`.
+Running it without the cli option will do practically nothing, the gui is coming soon.

 This program has a temporary CLI at the moment.
 Upon running the program run `help` to see possible commands.

 ### Adding songs